phpx-foundation/website/resources/markdown/organizers.md

 ### Required Data

 - `external` — always set this to `false` if you want us to host for you
-- `name` — use "PHP×FOO" where FOO is the code you picked in step 2
+- `name` — use "PHP×FOO" where FOO is the code you picked in step 2.
+Please use the unicode times symbol “×” rather than the letter “x” (you can just copy-and-paste from here).
 - `region` — Set this to a short descriptive name of your region (like Philadelphia or Atlanta)
 - `description` — Set this to a single-sentence description of your meetup.
 Something like: _"A Philly-area PHP meetup for web artisans who want to learn and connect."_
 - `timezone` — Use your PHP-compatible timezone ID (like `America/New_York`)